guowilling/SRCarouselView/README.md

 # SRInfiniteCarouselView

-### Easy to create infinite carousel view with the urls of images or local images.
+### Creating infinite carousel view with local images or the urls of images.

 ## Features